Kong/charts/charts/kong/FAQs.md

 # Frequently Asked Questions (FAQs)

-#### Kong fails to start after `helm upgrade` when Postgres is used.
-What do I do?

-You may be running into this issue: https://github.com/helm/charts/issues/12575.
-This issue is caused due to: https://github.com/helm/helm/issues/3053.

-The problem that happens is that Postgres database has the old password but the new secret has a different password, which is used by Kong, and password based authentication fails.

-The solution to the problem is to specify a password to the `postgresql` chart.
-This is to ensure that the password is not generated randomly but is set to the same one that is user-provided on each upgrade.

-The Postgres chart provides [two options](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#postgresql-common-parameters) for setting a password:

-- `auth.password` sets a password directly in values.yaml, in cleartext.
-This is fine if you are using the instance for testing and have no security concerns.
-- `auth.existingSecret` specifies a Secret that contains [specific keys](https://github.com/bitnami/charts/blob/a6146a1ed392c8683c30b21e3fef905d86b0d2d6/bitnami/postgresql/values.yaml#L134-L143).
-  This should be used if you need to properly secure the Postgres instance.

-If you have already upgraded, the old password is lost.
-You will need to delete the Helm release and the Postgres PersistentVolumeClaim before re-installing with a non-random password.

 #### Kong fails to start on a fresh installation with Postgres.
 What do I do?

 Please make sure that there is no `PersistentVolumes` present from a previous